ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Remove custom server

-Removes a custom MCP server from the registry.
+Unregisters a custom MCP server from the scope, so the model is no longer offered its tools.
+The name is required and may be sent in the body or as a query parameter, and &#x60;entityId&#x60; has to name a room the caller can open.
+A name that is not registered is not reported: the call answers success without removing anything.
+The server itself is untouched - only this portal&#39;s registration is dropped.

 #### Parameters